augustot2/Scryfall_Telegram/README.md

 ## Running it yourself

-This bot lives on Telegram: [t.me/ScryfallBot](t.me/ScryfallBot) But you can easily run a copy of it yourself:
+This bot lives on Telegram: [t.me/ScryfallBot](t.me/ScryfallBot), but you can easily run a copy of it yourself:

 ### Requirements
 - Python 3.6